 Traffic or visitor segmentation is the first step in personalization because the closer you can get to at least the broad expectations of visitors, the more engaging an experience you can drive.

-The ability to serve tailored content to an otherwise anonymous segment of users (web traffic) is the first step in personalization.
+The ability to serve tailored content to an otherwise anonymous segment of users (web hosting and traffic) is the first step in personalization.

 How to Segment Traffic

 - New visitors, returning visitors (non-customers) and returning visitors (customers): You want to make a clear distinction between new and returning visitors as well as go further by identifying returning visitors as either existing customers or non-purchasers.

 - Traffic sources: Clearly segment visitors via the channels that they arrived from, i.e. email marketing, special offers, Pay Per Click (PPC), social, organic search and referral URL.